-Demonstrate that you match with Danone’s HOPE values and CODE behaviours
+Demonstrate that you match with Danone’s HOPE values and CODES behaviours

 ‘What we see from really great candidates are people who really resonate with the same values as Danone,’ says Lizzie.
 Danone’s four main values make up the acronym HOPE:

-Danone describes its CODE behaviours as how it demonstrates and brings these values to life.
-CODE stands for:
+Danone describes its CODES behaviours as how it demonstrates and brings these values to life.
+CODES stands for:

 Your application will be assessed against these values and behaviours.
-Lizzie explains that one of the main reasons an application doesn’t reach the next stage is if it doesn’t match with Danone’s CODE behaviours.
-Take a look at Danone’s ‘our company culture’ page on its website for more details about what these values and behaviours mean to Danone.
-While you’re there, familiarise yourself with Danone’s dual social and economic mission: a good place to start is with Antoine Riboud’s founding speech in Marseille, 1972.
+Lizzie explains that one of the main reasons an application doesn’t reach the next stage is if it doesn’t match with Danone’s CODES behaviours.
+Take a look at the graduate brochure on Danone's careers website for more details about what these values and behaviours mean to Danone.
+While you’re on the website, familiarise yourself with Danone’s dual social and economic mission: a good place to start is with Antoine Riboud’s founding speech in Marseille, 1972.

-Keep HOPE and CODE in mind when writing your CV and covering letter and try to mention these values briefly in your CV when talking about your achievements.
-For example, rather than saying ‘I achieved a first in all of my degree modules at university’, adapt the sentence to say ‘I demonstrated my commitment to my studies by achieving a first in all of my degree modules at university.’
+Keep HOPE and CODES in mind when writing your CV and covering letter and try to mention these values briefly in your CV when talking about your achievements.
+For example, rather than saying ‘I achieved a first in all of my degree modules at university’, adapt the sentence to say ‘I demonstrated my drive to achieve the best results in my studies by achieving a first in all of my degree modules at university.’

 Use your covering letter to expand further on why you are a good fit with Danone.
-Just writing ‘I’m a committed, open and driven person’ isn’t going to convince the recruiter that you share Danone’s values.
-Give concrete evidence of times when you have exhibited Danone’s HOPE values and CODE behaviours.
+Just writing ‘I’m a self-aware, open and driven person’ isn’t going to convince the recruiter that you share Danone’s values.
+Give concrete evidence of times when you have exhibited Danone’s HOPE values and CODES behaviours.